 Yokohama YK-HTX and Michelin Defender LTX M/S are highway all-season tires.
 Due to their use range, they are separated.
 While Defender LTX can be used on vans, pickups, SUVs, and as well as commercial intended vehicles with light-truck sizes; Yokohama YK-HTX covers the same range but commercial intend.
 Let’s dig into them and see what are the pros and cons!

 As a former Bridgestone engineer, from my standpoint, Michelin Defender LTX M/S is a better tire for wet and snowy surfaces.
 It has a broader application range that covers heavy-duty applications, commercial usage, and, above 3/4 ton pickups.
 Furthermore, it can handle mild off-road very well.
 It’s also a less vocal and more fuel-efficient tire.
-However, Yokohama YK-HTX is a slightly more comfortable tire.
+However, Yokohama YK-HTX offers a slightly smoother ride.
 Its low price makes it a decent pick.

 Table of Contents